-Beach Bar at Trunk Bay Beach St John USVI
+Bar at Trunk Bay Beach in St. John USVI

-Where to Stay Near Trunk Bay St John
+07- Where to Stay Near Trunk Bay St. John

 We stayed at an adorable villa in Coral Bay, which we absolutely loved!
 Coral Bay in St John has a relaxed, more hippie-vibe with plenty of unique restaurants and amazing snorkeling spots.

 Our villa offered incredible panoramic views overlooking Coral Bay and also had a private pool.